NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is intended to pick off right where "Reading in a .txt File" left off - you
-had just commited your new script file that reads in the data from file as a string.
+had just commited your new script file that reads in the data from a file as a string.
 You will now manipulate your data into a more usable format - a dictionary.
 In doing so you will learn how to write iterative for loops and about Python
 data structures.